 Educational Support Services - ESS

-Borculo Christian’s ESS program also provides opportunities for students who have academic gifts by offering talent development options through extracurricular after school programs.
+Borculo Christian’s ESS program also provides opportunities for students with academic gifts by offering talent development options through extracurricular after-school programs.

 Response to Intervention, RtI